Course Descriptions

 EDU 604 Teaching Strategies: Facilitating Adult Education

 A analysis of teaching methodology from a Christian perspective and of the fundamental responsibilities of the instructor in the classroom.
-The student considers modern educational methods that utilize various teaching/learning procedures, classroom management, optimum conditions for learning, cognitive and behavioral learning theories, and information processing theories in view of the psychological basis and their advantages and disadvantages.
+The student considers modern educational methods that utilize various teaching/learning procedures, classroom management, optimum conditions for learning, cognitive and behavioral learning theories, and information-processing theories in light of their psychological basis and their advantages and disadvantages.
 The measurement and evaluation of learning is considered in light of the instructional tactics that would best prepare students to apply, analyze, synthesize, and evaluate the information that is supplied.

 EDU 605 Educational Measurements